Sing Sing: Educational programs

+The Rehabilitation Through the Arts program is dramatized in the 2023 drama film Sing Sing, starring Colman Domingo alongside a cast of mainly real-life former inmates.

-The organization, Hudson Link for Higher Education in Prison, provides college courses to incarcerated people to help reduce recidivism and poverty and strengthen families and communities.
+The organization Hudson Link for Higher Education in Prison provides college courses to incarcerated people to help reduce recidivism and poverty and strengthen families and communities.
 In 1998, as part of the get-tough-on-crime campaign, state and federal funding for college programs inside the prison was stopped.
 Understanding the positive effects of education in the transformation and rehabilitation of incarcerated people, inmates at Sing Sing Correctional Facility reached out to religious and academic volunteers to develop a college degree-granting program.
 Under Anne Reissner, Hudson Link for Higher Education in Prison was founded to restore college education at Sing Sing through private funding.

 Football team

 In 1931, new prison reforms permitted Sing Sing State Penitentiary prisoners to partake in recreation opportunities.
 The baseball and football teams, and the vaudeville presentations and concerts, were funded through revenue from paid attendance.
 Tim Mara, the owner of the New York Giants, sponsored the Sing Sing Black Sheep, Sing Sing's football team.
 Mara provided equipment and uniforms and players to tutor them in fundamentals.
 He helped coach them the first season.
 Known as the Black Sheep, they were also sometimes called the Zebras.
 All games were "home" games, played at Lawes Stadium, named for Warden Lewis E. Lawes.
 In 1935, the starting quarterback and two other starters escaped the morning before a game.

 Alabama Pitts was their starting quarterback and star for the first four seasons, but then finished his sentence.
 Upon release, Alabama Pitts played for the Philadelphia Eagles in 1935.
 In 1932, "graduate" Jumbo Morano was signed by the Giants and played for the Paterson Nighthawks of the Eastern Football League.
 In 1934, State Commissioner of Correction, Walter N. Thayer banned the advertising of activities at the prison, including football games.
 On November 19, 1936, a new rule banned ticket sales.
-No revenues would be derived from show and sports event ticketing.
+No revenues could come from show and sports event ticketing.
 These funds had been paying for disbursements to prisoners' families, especially the kin of those executed, and for equipment and coaches' salaries.
 With this new edict, the season ended and prisoners were no longer allowed to play football outside Sing Sing.